haimbilia/BuyHub/readme.txt

     => 061738 - Admin UI: Product's listing is showing while binding the product with the shipping profile => 061736 - Admin UI: Facing multiple UI issues while adding the shipping profile => 061735 - Admin UI: Information is missing for the search i.e. according to what criteria admin can search the record on the shipping profile page
+    => 061733 - Admin UI: 'No Record Found' design is not correct on the shipping company and shipping profile page

 New Features:
     => Admin shipped products listing page